top of page

 Intervention and Addiction Counseling

-After completing an American Psychological Association (APA) internship in Counseling, Joseph earned a Ph.D. in Counseling, with an outside emphasis in Psychology, from the University of Georgia in 1984.
-He was granted the designation of Licensed Professional Counselor (LPC) by the State of Georgia in 1992, and most recently became certified as an ARISE Interventionist in 2014.
-In addition, he has consistently pursued continuing education above what is required for his credentials.
+After completing an American Psychological Association (APA) internship in Counseling, Dr. Kirkpatrick earned a Ph.D. in Counseling, with an emphasis in Psychology, from the University of Georgia in 1984.
+The State of Georgia granted him the designation of Licensed Professional Counselor (LPC) in 1992, and he received his ARISE Interventionist certification in 2014.
+However, Dr. Kirkpatrick didn’t stop there.
+He’s consistently pursued continuing education above and beyond his credential requirements so he can help people struggling with addictions of all kinds reclaim their lives.

 How My Own Addiction Inspired Me to Help Others